VishalMewadaPackt/Go-Building-Web-Applications-1/README.md

 *	Explore the core syntaxes and language features that enable concurrency in Go
 *	Understand when and where to use concurrency to keep data consistent and applications non-blocking, responsive, and reliable
 *	Utilize advanced concurrency patterns and best practices to stay low-level without compromising the simplicity of Go itself

+###Note

+Modules 1, 2, and 3 have code arranged by chapter (for the chapters that have code).
+[Click here](https://docs.google.com/forms/d/e/1FAIpQLSe5qwunkGf6PUvzPirPDtuy1Du5Rlzew23UBp2S-P3wB-GcwQ/viewform) if you have any feedback or suggestions.